CanadianShield/CustomClaimProvider/README.md

 </p>

 # Go back to your application
-Now, we need to add our Custom Authentication Extensions in our application.
+Now, you need to add our Custom Authentication Extensions in our application.

 1. Edit **Attributes & Claims**
 <p align="center" width="100%">